shiftyrose/shifty/README.md

 `Idea From: Town of Us Reactivated`<br>

 #### Role Description
-Vigilante is a nice guesser and part of the crewmate team.<br>
-While in meeting the Vigilante's first vote locks in the player they're going to guess.<br>
+Vigilante is a nice guesser and part of the crewmate team.
+While in meeting the Vigilante's first vote locks in the player they're going to guess.
 The Vigilante's second guess locks in the role they're guessing.<Br>

 ### Game Options
 |         Name           |                             Description                             |     Type     |  Default  |